 ASHRAE defines a “closed loop” as a system that loses less than 10% of its volume annually.
 Most plastic injection mold loops lose significantly more than 10% of their volume when mold tools are changed.
 Figure out how much water your mold tools hold, then multiply that volume by the number of mold changes you make each year.
 Add in cleaning and flushing of the water attachment manifold (you do flush the water manifold before connecting the new, clean mold, right?) and any other cleaning and maintenance practices that include water replacement.
 Multiply that number by ten and compare it to your system volume.

 Virtually all recirculating water systems contain some steel components.
 A good water treatment program can minimize the effects of corrosion, but not stop it completely.
-Corrosion causes iron and other metals to accumulate in the water and inadequate water treatment can allow those corrosion by-products to accumulate and lead to fouling on heat exchange surfaces.
+Corrosion causes iron and other metals to accumulate in the water, and inadequate water treatment can allow those corrosion by-products to accumulate and lead to fouling on heat exchange surfaces.

 Fouling insulates heat transfer and leads to increased Cycle Time.
 For plastic injection molders, the mold tool is the worst place for corrosion by-products to build up.